 Insurance companies know this.
 They also know that if they come up with unnecessary documentation request or claim they are still investigating the accident in order to drag out the process, then the victim may end up settling for less because they become desperate for funds, even if it means those funds are much less than what they are legally entitled to.

-Your Virginia accident attorney will make sure that does not happen.
+Your Virginia Beach car accident attorney will make sure that does not happen.
 In fact, it is quite common that once an insurance company finds out a victim had an attorney representing them, the claims process proceeds at the pace it should.

 Denying Fault for the Accident

 Another tactic that insurance companies use is to try to say that the victim was at fault for the accident, not their client.
 If they cannot blame the victim entirely for the accident, then they may at least attempt to shift part of the blame on the victim.
 Unfortunately, under Virginia law, if the victim is even partially responsible for the accident, they are not allowed to seek recovery for their losses through a personal injury claim.
 This is referred to as contributory negligence.